The Seven Husbands of Evelyn Hugo: Plot

-Evelyn meets her first husband, Ernie Diaz, at age fourteen.
+Evelyn meets her first husband, Ernie Diaz, at age 14.
 She then marries him in order to reach Hollywood and escape her abusive father in Hell's Kitchen, Manhattan.
-Her beauty already is exceptional, with a very slim figure and outstanding big breasts.
-She reckons the effect it has on men, who already preyed on her in her tweens, can be a key asset to get out and climb up the ladder.
-So she uses that effect boldly and cleverly, for instance hanging out at a café visited by influential or famous Hollywood people in hope of being noticed.
-Harry Cameron, a young Sunset Studios producer, does notice her and the two later become close friends.
+Her beauty is already exceptional, with a very slim figure and outstanding big breasts.
+She reckons the effect it has on men, who already preyed on her in her teens, can be a key asset to get out and climb up the ladder.
+So she uses that effect boldly and cleverly; for instance, she hangs out at a café frequented by influential or famous Hollywood people in the hope of being noticed.
+Harry Cameron, a young Sunset Studios producer, notices her, and the two later become close friends.
 Evelyn seduces a Sunset executive in order to advance her career and divorces Ernie after the studio decides to set her up with popular actors to increase their publicity.